glouppe/info8006-introduction-to-ai/lecture1.md

 ## The Turing test

-A computer passes the **Turing test** (also known as the Imitation Game) if a human operator, after posing some written questions, cannot tell whether the written responses come from a person or from a computer.
+A computer passes the **Turing test** (aka the Imitation Game) if a human operator, after posing some written questions, cannot tell whether the written responses come from a person or from a computer.